img404/img404/README.md

 i'm learning front end development! check out my github page (linked below) for updates ✨

-you can call me:
-- img404
-- image not found
-- image
-- finnigan

-i use she/her & he/him pronouns interchangeably
+you can call me img404, image not found, image, fionna, and/or finnigan. i use both she/her & he/him pronouns!

-my interests include riichi mahjong, linguistics, and TTRPGs
+my interests include riichi mahjong, linguistics, and TTRPGs. right now i'm fixated on graphing calculators.

 <!--
 **img404/img404** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.